Export CxF/X-4

 Procedure

-1. Open spectral measurement data of a test chart or any other measurement data with spot colors.
-The file must have device data (DCS data) and CIE spectral data.
-Lab data is and spot color measurements without any percentage values are acceptable.
+Note: The file must contain device data (DCS data) and CIE spectral data.
+Neither Lab data nor pure spot color measurements without any percentage values are sufficient.

 CxF/X-4 relates to spot color characterisation only, the full tone of each primary color except black, tints and overprints of the respective color with black are saved.